Here's a few words from DSAA's Self-Advocate, Tony Piontek:

 my own workshops at the conventions to audiences of thirty to seven hundred people.

-In my free time, I enjoy internet searching, reading and learning about other non-profit organizations, exercising, competitive swimming, biking, training for a Special Olympics triathlon, learning how to cook and talking and with my friends.
+In my free time, I enjoy internet searching, reading and learning about other non-profit organizations, exercising, competitive swimming, biking, training for a Special Olympics triathlon, learning how to cook and talking with my friends.
 "I like the mic."

 When you see me, let’s talk.